plone/training/deployment/playbook_use.rst

 Since Vagrant manages the connection, you don't need to create a inventory file entry.

-There is a Vagrant setup file, :file:`Vagrantfile`, included with the playbook, you may just open a command-line prompt, make sure your Ansible virtualenv is activated, and type:
+There is a Vagrant setup file, :file:`Vagrantfile`, included with the playbook, you may open a command-line prompt, make sure your Ansible virtualenv is activated, and type:

 .. code-block:: shell-session